tahelromero/react-native-custom-progress-steps/README.md

 ```
-import { ProgressSteps, ProgressStep } from 'react-native-custom-progress-steps';
+import { ProgressSteps, ProgressStep } from 'react-native-progress-steps-screens';
 ```